leighajarett/bigquery-guide.github.io/pages/1_resource_concepts/jobs_&_reservation_model.md

 - To leverage BI engine you create a BI engine reservation

-    - BI Engine reservations are measured in GB as opposed to slots
+    - While standard BigQuery reservations manage compute resources, BI Engine reservations manage memory resource - they are measured in GB

     - BI Engine reservations also belong to a project and are specific to the location that it was created in